-even if already made public through unofficial sources-could significantly harm national security.
-The CIA Director stated in his declaration that "clandestine" relationships with foreign intelligence services are "critical" and "based on mutual trust that the classified existence and nature of the relationship will not be disclosed."
-App. to Pet. for Cert.
+Cert.
 135a-136a.
 Given the nature of Zubaydah's specific discovery requests there is a reasonable danger that in this case a former CIA insider's confirmation of confidential cooperation between the CIA and a foreign intelligence service could badly damage the CIA's clandestine relationships with foreign authorities.
-Pp. 9-13.
+Pp. 206-210.

 - (c) The CIA contractors' confirmation (or denial) of the information Zubaydah seeks would be tantamount to disclosure by the CIA itself.
 The contractors worked directly for the CIA and had a central role in the events in question.
 The CIA Director describes the harm that would result from the contractors responding to the subpoenas, not the risks of a response from the CIA (or any other CIA official or employee).
-Pp. 14-15. - (d) Zubaydah's need for location information is not great, perhaps close to nonexistent.
+P. 211. - (d) Zubaydah's need for location information is not great, perhaps close to nonexistent.
 At oral argument, he suggested that he did not seek confirmation of the detention site's Polish location so much as he sought information about what had happened there.
-P. 15. - (e) Here, the state secrets privilege applies to the existence (or non-existence) of a CIA facility in Poland, and therefore precludes further discovery into all three categories of information the Ninth Circuit concluded to be nonprivileged.
-P. 15. - (f) This case is remanded with instructions to dismiss Zubaydah's current application for discovery under §1782.
-P. 18.
+P. 212. - (e) Here, the state secrets privilege applies to the existence (or non-existence) of a CIA facility in Poland, and therefore precludes further discovery into all three categories of information the Ninth Circuit concluded to be nonprivileged.
+P. 212. - (f) This case is remanded with instructions to dismiss Zubaydah's current application for discovery under § 1782.
+P. 214.

-Breyer, J., delivered the opinion of the Court, except as to Parts II-B-2 and III.
-Roberts, C. J., joined that opinion in full, Kavanaugh and Barrett, JJ., joined as to all but Part II-B-2, Kagan, J., joined as to all but Parts III and IV and the judgment of dismissal, and Thomas and Alito, JJ., joined Part IV.
-Thomas, J., filed an opinion concurring in part and concurring in the judgment, in which Alito, J., joined.
-Kavanaugh, J., filed an opinion concurring in part, in which Barrett, J., joined.
-Kagan, J., filed an opinion concurring in part and dissenting in part.
-Gorsuch, J., filed a dissenting opinion, in which Sotomayor, J., joined.
+BREYER, J., delivered the opinion of the Court, except as to Parts II-B-2 and III.
+ROBERTS, C. J., joined that opinion in full, KAVANAUGH and BARRETT, JJ., joined as to all but Part II-B-2, KAGAN, J., joined as to all but Parts III and IV and the judgment of dismissal, and Thomas and Alito, JJ., joined Part IV.
+Thomas, J., filed an opinion concurring in part and concurring in the judgment, in which Alito, J., joined, post, p.
+216. KAVANAUGH, J., filed an opinion concurring in part, in which BARRETT, J., joined, post, p.
+232. KAGAN, J., filed an opinion concurring in part and dissenting in part, post, p.
+234. Gorsuch, J., filed a dissenting opinion, in which Sotomayor, J., joined, post, p.
+237.